 Bait and Switch on the Tonle Sap River

 Once my traveling companion, Larry Bosco, and I had exhausted land-based attractions in Phnom Penh, Cambodia, we turned to the water.
 Rivers are the lifeblood of Cambodia and Phnom Penh is located at the confluence of the Mekong, Tonle Sap, and Bassac.
-We walked along Sisowath Quay beneath international flags of countries flapping in the breeze, perusing the various options for sunset cruises on the sluggishly flowing chocolate Tonle Sap.
+We walked along Sisowath Quay beneath international flags of countries flapping in the breeze, perusing the various options for sunset river cruises on the sluggishly flowing chocolate Tonle Sap.

 On a whim, we popped into one of the piers at water’s edge, where a tout with finely honed radar pounced.
 He shoved a plastic laminated flyer under our noses and reeled us in with the photo of an attractive cruise boat, pushing us to make a quick decision if we hoped to see the sunset.
 With only a few days in Phnom Penh, we seized the opportunity, hoping that the overcast skies would clear enough to see the Royal Palace silhouetted by a red sky.
 The tout hurriedly flagged down a cyclo-rickshaw and we were off to board the boat.
 A couple of minutes later he pulled up to a high concrete abutment and motioned for us to descend to the bottom via a narrow set of steps.
 At the bottom, we were met by a stick-thin, sinewy man who led us through a minefield of scrap lumber and soggy marsh grass to a row of boats shoved up to the shore.